David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jan.
 1811:** Emperor Gia Long ordered the compilation of an official law code for the dynasty.
 *   **Jul.
 1812:** The law code *Hoang Viet luat le* (commonly known as the Gia Long Code) was completed.
 *   **1813:** The *Hoang Viet luat le* was carved, printed, and promulgated nationwide.
+*   **1816:** Emperor Gia Long officially dispatched naval forces to the Paracel Islands to conduct surveys and plant flags.
+The Nguyen Dynasty also established the *Bac Hai team* to continue asserting sovereignty over both the Paracel and Spratly Islands.
 *   **1817:** Emperor Gia Long established the "tap am" regulation (hereditary benefits for descendants of meritorious officials).
 *   **1818:** Emperor Gia Long promulgated official regulations on salaries and spring attire allowances for officials; implemented the "duong liem" (anti-corruption allowance) for prefectural and district officials.
 *   **1820:** Emperor Minh Mang ascended the throne, changing the Thi thu vien (Imperial Secretariat) to the Van thu phong (Chancellery).